 Additional Housing Options

 - If you live ON CAMPUS in a University Residence Hall, and your assailant lives nearby, the staff in your hall may be able to facilitate an expedient move for your safety and well-being.
 An S.O.S.
-Advocate can help facilitate this process or you can see your Hall Director for more information about your options.
+Advocate can help facilitate this process or you can see your Residence Hall Coordinator for more information about your options.
 They may also be able to assist you in reaching some of the other resources mentioned in this website.
 You can call the S.O.S.
 24 hour number to have a Victim Advocate assist you in seeking Emergency Housing whether on or off campus.

-- If you are concerned that you may be in danger of physical abuse or sexual assault by a current or former intimate partner (boyfriend, girlfriend, ex, etc.), and you don’t wish to utilize S.O.S. advocacy, you may wish to call Delaware’s Domestic Violence Hotline at 302-762-6110.
+- If you are concerned that you may be in danger of physical abuse or sexual assault by a current or former intimate partner and you don’t wish to utilize campus advocacy, you may wish to call Delaware’s Domestic Violence Hotline at 302-762-6110.
 Hotline staff can provide you with information about area shelters where you can go as a temporary safe place to stay.
 The hotline staff will be able to answer questions you have about utilizing shelter and other services offered.
 A friend may call for you to gather information, but ultimately the hotline staff member will need to speak with the victim directly.

 - If you think that you are in a potentially abusive or violent relationship but you aren’t sure, or you think you may have experienced a sexual assault, you can call S.O.S. and speak to an advocate 24 hours/day to discuss your concerns, learn about options, and get referrals to helpful resources.
 Or make an appointment with a professional advocate.
 If you are in immediate danger, call 911 for police assistance.